INVESTING IN TOMORROW TODAY

 *Not funded by rates

-The CCWA Board of Directors approved a 8% rate adjustment for water and sewer base and usage rates in May 2023.
-This goes into effect January 1, 2024 and will be reflected on February 2024 bills.
+The CCWA Board of Directors approved a 8% rate adjustment for water and sewer base and usage rates.
+This goes into effect January 1, 2025 and will be reflected on February 2025 bills.
 This will affect all customers except for our Stormwater Only accounts.
 Stormwater fees will remain the same.
 Even with this rate adjustment, CCWA’s rates remain lower than most in the metro region.
 You can read the FAQs below.

 How much will the average customer's bill change?